khandakerashik/FTIA-App/README.md

 ## Contact Information

-For further assistance or questions, please reach out to the development team or refer to the official documentation.
+For further assistance or questions, please shoot an email to khandakeraashik@gmail.com.

 ---